 Perfectionism is one reason for your delay.
 However, perfectionism will rarely an equal success.
 Nothing will ever be perfect in China no matter how much you try and how much money you invest.
 Accept that imperfection can allow you to move and develop.
 If you have a project, product or service for China market and enough initial investment, launch it!
 It will not be perfect but it will be your first try, a good way to get a feel for the market and understand how you need to change to improve.

 Work on online reputation

 Communicating in China today is the key to success because Chinese people trust brands.

 Chinese middle-class consumers are getting richer with higher disposable incomes.
-They get bored of cheap, bad quality local made products and increasingly want international foreign brands because they desire safety and quality in the market traditionally dominated by fakes and lower quality products.
+They get bored of cheap, bad quality locally made products and increasingly want international foreign brands because they desire safety and quality in the market traditionally dominated by fakes and lower quality products.
 Furthermore, Chinese consumers buy branded products to show off to their friends.

 If you are a new brand, it is even more critical to invest in branding.